 \section{Abstract}

-Dark photon can be the ultralight dark matter candidate, which can interact with the Standard Model particles via the kinetic mixing.
-We propose to look for ultralight dark photon dark matter (DPDM) with local absorption at the radio telescope.
-The DPDM induces an harmonic oscillation of the electrons in the antenna of a radio telescope, which induces a monochromatic radio signal, and will be recorded by the telescope detectors.
-We show that with this method, the upper limit from the observation data of the FAST telescope on the kinetic mixing can already reach $10^{-12}$ for DPDM with oscillation frequency range $1-1.5$ GHz, stronger than the CMB constraint by about one order of magnitude.
-We also show that with large scale interferometric arrays the LOFAR and SKA1 telescopes can achieve extraordinary sensitivities for DPDM from 10 MHz to 10 GHz, and provide a competing and complementary method to search for DPDM directly.
+Dark photons can be the ultralight dark matter candidate, interacting with Standard Model particles via kinetic mixing.
+We propose to search for ultralight dark photon dark matter (DPDM) through the local absorption at different radio telescopes.
+The local DPDM can induce harmonic oscillations of electrons inside the antenna of radio telescopes.
+It leads to a monochromatic radio signal and can be recorded by telescope receivers.
+Using the observation data from the FAST telescope, the upper limit on the kinetic mixing can already reach $10^{-12}$ for DPDM oscillation frequencies at $1-1.5$ GHz, which is stronger than the cosmic microwave background constraint by about one order of magnitude.
+Furthermore, large-scale interferometric arrays like LOFAR and SKA1 telescopes can achieve extraordinary sensitivities for direct DPDM search from 10 MHz to 10 GHz.